yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 <br/>

-By running this command, the app and database containers are built and start up.
+By .
 After this step is completed, the application will be available on http://localhost:3000/.

 <br/>